 Preparing assets for dynamic streaming

-To prepare your asset for dynamic streaming you have two options:
+To prepare your asset for dynamic streaming, you have the following options:

 - Upload a master file.